HedinGarcia/Microprocessor1Dev/README.md

 ## INEL 4206 - HW1

-Repository for the first assignment of the Microprocessors I course.
+Repository for the assignments of the Microprocessors I course.

 - Description: Architecture, organization and operation of microprocessors and their supporting devices; design of microprocessor-based systems
 - Textbook: *Introduction to Embedded Systems Using Microcontrollers and the MSP430*